 Hence, the number of particles in a shower grows linearly with energy.
-This fact has been exploited for making measurements of the shower energy.
-Alternatively dividing the incident electron or photon energy by the critical energy gives an estimate of the number of particles created.
-However, if one wants to contain the electromagnetic shower will need to place material of depth larger than $t{max}$ .
-As seen from Fig. 12, for a 95% containment one would have to add approximatelly 10 radiation lengths of material to allow all the particles to lose their energy via ionization and get absorbed.
-The equation which gives the 95% containment of an electromagnetic shower is:
+Dividing the electron energy by the critical energy gives an order of magnitude estimate of the number of particles crated.
+However, if one want to contain the electromagnetic shower will need to place material of depth larger than t{max} .
+As seen from Fig. 12, for a 95% containment one would have to add of the order of 10 radiation lengths to allow all the particles to loose their energy via ionization and get absorbed.
+The equation which give the 95% containment of an electromagnetic shower is:

-$$t{95\%} \simeq t{max} + 0.08 Z + 9.6$$ (in units of radiation lengths)
+$$t{95\%} \simeq t{max} + 0.08 Z + 9.6$$ (in radiation lengths)